auscalai/securefilex/README.md

 **Verification (Download):**

-1. A user with the link initiates a download (e.g., `/verify_face/:ident`).
-2. The server is prompted to verify the user (e.g., with a new face scan).
-3. The server uses its **private ECC key** to decrypt the 2FA secret stored with the file (`sjcl.decrypt(getECCKeys().sec, encryptedJson)`).
+1. The server uses its **private ECC key** to decrypt the 2FA secret stored with the file (`sjcl.decrypt(getECCKeys().sec, encryptedJson)`).
-4. It compares the decrypted secret (the original face data) against the user's new submission (the live face scan) using DeepFace.
+2. It compares the decrypted secret (the original face data) against the user's new submission (the live face scan) using DeepFace.
-5. Only if they match is the main encrypted file blob sent to the user's browser for password decryption.
+3. Only if they match is the main encrypted file blob sent to the user's browser for password decryption.

-### 4\.
-Secure Deletion
+### 5. Secure Deletion

   * **Manual:** A `delkey` is generated on upload using a server-side secret (`crypto.createHmac('sha256', config.delete_key).update(ident).digest('hex')`).
 The `/del` endpoint will only delete a file if this key is provided, preventing unauthorized deletions.
   * **Automatic:** The `startCleanupJob` in `server.js` runs every 5 minutes (`*/5 * * * *`), checks the `meta` directory for files with expired timestamps, and deletes both the metadata and the encrypted file from the disk.